Author

 Drone over intoxication in Stederdorf: How Security Airline protects the chocolate factory after the series of fires

 A small, white drone circles over the premises of the Rausch chocolate factory in Peine-Stederdorf at irregular intervals.
 It takes off from a station like a robotic lawnmower, flies its patterns, lands again.
 There is no pilot to be seen.
 What initially unsettled residents is in fact a lesson about modern property protection.
-Die Braunschweiger Zeitung Is used on April 8, 2026 described in detail in the local part of Peine and thus made public for the first time that the Rausch GmbH after a series of arson attacks in Stederdorf together with Security Airline From Berlin to a semi-automatic surveillance drone Set.
+Braunschweiger Zeitung was published on April 8, 2026 described in detail in the local section of Peine and thus made public for the first time that the Rausch GmbH after a series of arson attacks in Stederdorf together with Security Airline from Berlin has a semi-automatic surveillance drone deployed.

 Series of fires in Stederdorf: The reason for drone use

-Stederdorf, a district of Peine in Lower Saxony, has been affected by a series of conspicuous fires in recent years.
-In September 2024, the special item shopping market on Wilhelm-Rausch-Straße burned down, just one of several fire reports that made headlines in the region and caused significant nervousness among residents and companies.
-It is precisely in this area that the Rausch GmbH factory premises are located on the Heseberg, Wilhelm-Rausch, Sprengel and Heinrich-Hertz roads.
+Stederdorf, a district of Peine in Lower Saxony, has been affected by a series of notable fires in recent years.
+In September 2024, the discount store on Wilhelm-Rausch-Straße burned down, just one of several fire reports that made headlines in the region and caused significant nervousness among residents and companies.
+It is precisely in this area that the Rausch GmbH factory premises are located along the Heseberg, Wilhelm-Rausch, Sprengel, and Heinrich-Hertz roads.

 The solution: Semi-automatic drone out of the box, operated by Security Airline